-Prosecco from both Italy and Victoria’s King Valley have embraced Prosecco with an extra big hug.
+Australians have embraced Prosecco from both Italy and Victoria’s King Valley with an extra big hug.
 In 2007, it made up only 1% of sparkling wine consumption here and in 2019 it’s a whopping 19%!

 The future of Aussie Prosecco is under a cloud with EU (read Italian) demands to change the name.
 It is the name of an appellation and was the name of the grape used to make the sparklers.
 Prosecco is made from Glera (the name was changed in 2009 to protect Prosecco as a region) grapes.
 But the Italians defence is quickly watered down when you learn that Glera grapes originally came from Slovenia!

 McWilliams Wines also distribute Henkell Trocken (the world’s biggest sparkling producer), Mionetto Prosecco and Champagne Taittinger.
 We taste the Champagne Taittinger Brut Reserve and Prestige Rosé as well as the sparklers to better understand how the processes, grapes and region really shape the wine.